 Oceania: New Caledonia, Vanatu, Solomon Islands, Timor-Leste, Brunei

 Middle East: Almost all countries

 The truth is, Discover cards really can’t compare to Visa and Mastercard credit cards in terms of international acceptance.
 You can use a Visa or Mastercard virtually anywhere on Earth that accepts credit cards.
 But there are plenty of countries where Discover cards won’t work, which means you’d either need to bring a lot of cash or a different credit card.

-Discover is accepted in 185 countries and territories internationally.
+A Discover card is accepted in 200 countries and territories internationally.
 That includes India, Israel, Jamaica, Japan, Puerto Rico, the United Arab Emirates and most other popular destinations for American business and vacation travelers.
 But just because a Discover card is accepted by at least some merchants in a given country does not mean you should rely on it exclusively.
-Even Discover classifies its acceptance as low in places like France, Russia and Spain.
+Even Discover classifies its acceptance as low in places like France and Russia.
 So you may want to bring a Visa or Mastercard along, too.
 Those two networks are accepted worldwide.… read full answer

 Here’s where Discover cards are most & least likely to be accepted internationally:

 High Merchant Acceptance: Argentina, Dominican Republic, India, Israel, Jamaica, Japan, Puerto Rico, Chile, Spain

 Moderate Merchant Acceptance: Brazil, China, Canada, Costa Rica, Germany, Ireland, Italy, Mexico, Netherlands, South Africa, United Arab Emirates, United Kingdom

 Low Merchant Acceptance: Australia, Egypt, France, Russia

 No Merchant Acceptance: Bolivia, Cuba, Iran, Pakistan, most of Africa and the Middle East